The importance of a diet with sufficient omega-3 fatty acids concentration: EPA, DHA and SDA

 Depending on their chain length, they are called short chain (18 or fewer carbon atoms) or long chain (20 or more carbon atoms).

-According to their chemical structure, fatty acids are classified as monounsaturated, polyunsaturated and saturated fats.
+Fatty acids are classified as monounsaturated, polyunsaturated and saturated fats according to their chemical structure.

 - Monounsaturated fatty acids have only one double bond (unsaturated) in their chain, are likely to be liquid at room temperature and olive oil is one of their principal sources.